redhat-na-ssa/gpu-workshop/README.md

 # Red Hat GPU Workshop

 ## Overview
-A workshop focused on using GPUs on Red Hat platforms.
+A workshop focused on using NVIDIA GPUs on Red Hat platforms.

 ### Table of Contents